 Rent-to-Own Homes Pros and Cons: Is It Worth It?

-To build our easy-scan pro and con lists, we talked with Maureen Connolly, an agent with 22 years of experience in New York, and Brad Korb, a top-ranked agent in Burbank, California, with 45 years of experience.
+To build our easy-scan pro and con lists, we talked with Maureen Connolly, an agent with over two decades of experience in New York, and Brad Korb, a top-ranked agent in Burbank, California, with 47 years of experience.
 Their expert insights can help you uncover all the advantages and disadvantages of a rent-to-own real estate purchase.

 What is a rent-to-own agreement?